Fractional Topology in Interacting 1D Superconductors: DMRG

 \subsection{Convergence of correlation functions}

-For increasing length, a system near criticality will thus require a diverging bond-dimension for $L \longrightarrow \infty$, if one wishes to accurately compute highly non-local observables.
-The topological numbers \eqref{Combined_pole_equations} are determined by non-local correlation functions of all orders up to $L$.
-This makes them particularly challenging to measure accurately.
-This is exacerbated by the fact that, as was found numerically, they are only accurately reproduced when PBCs are used.
-One explenation of this is, that the defining relation for $C$ measured at the poles is, in fact, only valid in momentum-space.
-However, momentum labels $k$ are only good quantum numbers when PBCs are imposed.
-See figure \ref{fig:OBCvsPBC} for a numerical comparison of the Chern numbers between OBCs and PBCs for a range of small system sizes.\\
+A system near criticality will require a diverging bond dimension for $L \longrightarrow \infty$ to accurately compute non-local observables.
+The topological numbers \eqref{Combined_pole_equations} are determined by non-local correlation functions of all orders up to $L$, making them particularly challenging to simulate accurately.
+This is exacerbated by the periodic boundaries which are used in most instances throughout the paper.
+A numerical comparison of the Chern numbers between OBCs and PBCs for a range of readily accessible system sizes is shown in figure \ref{fig:OBCvsPBC}.
+The defining relation for $C$ measured at the poles is, in fact, only valid in momentum space.
+However, momentum labels $k$ are only good quantum numbers when PBCs are imposed.\\

-The Chern numbers are thus highly dependent on the convergence of the DMRG.
+To summarise, the Chern numbers are thus highly dependent on the convergence of the DMRG, and also on the boundary conditions for accessible system sizes.
 Whilst convergence in the energy is a reliable marker for the accuracy of local observables, non-local correlation functions will naturally have errors.
 These will increase for longer-range correlators, with each approximation made at each bond contributing.
 The GSE variance cannot be used as a reliable quantifier for these errors.
-It is therefore paramount to consider a wide range of parameters, lengths and GSE variances when investigating $C$ and $\overline{C}$.
-In some instances we found that a poor quantization of the topological numbers was, in fact, due to convergence rather that due to physical reasons.
+It is therefore paramount to consider a wide range of parameters, lengths, and GSE variances when investigating $C$ and $\overline{C}$.
+In some instances, we found that a poor quantization of the topological numbers was, in fact, due to convergence rather than physical reasons.